BATH TOURS

 EASY DAY TRIPS FROM BATH

 There are numerous enticing sightseeing options an hour's drive or less from Bath.
 See my top suggestions on my Beyond Bath Tours page.
-Many guests choose to take a day-long guided tour, splitting time in Bath and nearby, maybe visiting one or two of the impossibly pretty villages or Stonehenge.
+A day-long guided tour could be spent half in Bath and half nearby, maybe visiting a couple of beautiful, historic villages or Stonehenge.